The Basic Driver Hand Signals Explained

 - There are any other situations when your vehicle’s signals are not visible or are not functioning.

 Note that every U.S. state has a law that obliges drivers to signal their intention(s) to others.
-But luckily, the hand signals are the same in all the states.
+You should signal your intentions at least 100 feet before turning.
+The hand signals are the same in all the states.

 Can You Replace Turn Signals With Hand Signals?

-Let’s face it, using hand signals is more of a temporary solution.
+No, using hand signals is a temporary solution.
 Being a good driver means taking care of your vehicle.
 By doing so, you ensure advanced safety for yourself and others.
 Therefore, if your car lights are malfunctioning, don’t postpone fixing the problem.

-Do You Need to Know Hand Signals for the Driving Test?
+Do You Need to Know the Hand Signals for the Driving Test?

 550+ exam-like questions